agonlop1/cifoin-lab1/README.md

 # Laboratory 1.
 Waveguides

+By: María Ros Téllez and Antonio González López

 This repository contains notebooks to validate that the core dependencies for the waveguides lab are installed and working.
 The intended workflow is VS Code with a Linux environment (local or WSL).